Read or buy our book, Build: Elements of an Effective Software Organization →

 Setting up software capitalization in Swarmia is simple:

-• First, set up rules for what qualifies as work than can be capitalized.
+• First, set up rules for what qualifies as work that can be capitalized.
 As a best practice, we recommend using an issue custom field for tracking this work.

-• After the setup, Swarmia will process your activity data monthly to generate CapEx reports.
-You can download these reports for the whole year or month-by-month.
+• After the setup, you can download software capitalization reports for the whole year or month-by-month.

 If you’re interested in using Swarmia for software capitalization reporting, contact your account manager or email us at hello@swarmia.com.